Chapter 5:

 “Say, where are you fr—”

-Just like back in the goblin cave Alin forces me to cease my actions.
+Once again, Alin forces me to cease my actions.

-This time instead of shoving me to the ground, she clamps her leather fingerless gloves over my hand.
+This time, instead of shoving me to the ground, she clamps her leather fingerless gloves over my hand.

 Blood?